MarkNahabedian/library_tools/README.md

 extraction of images and associated metatdata from scanned books on archive.org.

+The books are from the libraries of the Massachusetts Institute of Technology.
+They were scanned by an outside contractor once their copyrights had expired.

 # Fetching Data to Local File System

+The documents I'm working with are found at https://archive.org/details/mitlibrariespublicdomain.

 The command